ILC Areas & Proficiencies

 - Natural Sciences (nine hours – two courses in biological or physical science area sequence and one in the other area).
 Natural sciences study both life and physical sciences in an approach to understanding the universe by studying objects, phenomena, laws of nature and the physical world.

-- Humanities (nine hours - 1 course must be in literature).
+- Humanities (nine hours).
 Humanities offer a broad-based study of cultural traditions and the human condition, including everything from language, literature and religion to history, philosophy and communication.

 - Social/Behavioral Sciences (six hours – one course must be at/above sophomore level).
 Social and Behavioral Sciences study human behavior and the relationship between individuals and their societies.